 So let us assume that we know the amplitude $A(t)$.
-Equivalently it is sufficient to know the energy distribution $\omega({\cal E})$ of the system in the unstable state considered: In such a case $A(t)$ can be calculated using (\ref{a-spec}).
+Equivalently it is sufficient to know the energy distribution $\omega({ E})$ of the system in the unstable state considered: In such a case $A(t)$ can be calculated using (\ref{a-spec}).
 Then starting with the $A(t)$ and using the expression (\ref{h}) one can calculate the effective Hamiltonian $h_{M}(t)$ in a general case for every $t$.
-Thus, one can find expressions for the instantaneous energy and the instantaneous decay rate of the system in the state $|M\rangle$ under considerations at canonical decay times $ t \sim \tau_{M} \ll T$ , transition times $t \sim T$ and asymptotically late times $ t \gg T$ (for details see: \cite{urbanowski-2-2009,urbanowski-1-2009,giraldi}).
+Thus, one can find the instantaneous energy, $E_{M}(t)$, and the instantaneous decay rate, ${\it\Gamma}_{M}(t)$, of the system in the metastable state $|M\rangle$ for canonical decay times, when $ t \sim \tau_{M} < T_{1}$, for transition times $t \in (T_{1}, T_{2})$ and for asymptotically late times $ t > T_{2}$ (for details see: \cite{urbanowski-2-2009,urbanowski-1-2009,giraldi}).